 Staying in the UK on a visa without your partner

-Generalist advisers can give clients the information on this page, but must refer clients to a specialist immigration adviser for further help - this is OISC level 2 advice.
+This is OISC level 2 advice - as a generalist adviser you can give clients the information on this page, but you must refer them to a specialist immigration adviser for further help.

 If you're in the UK as a dependant on your partner's visa, your visa status could change when you separate or divorce.
 It's worth getting help from a specialist legal adviser who can advise you on your individual circumstances.
 You can: